-After the novelty wears off that working in pajamas replaces the stressful commute to the oppressive cubicle or windowless office, at the end of the day, high quality work still has to get done.
+After the novelty wears off of working in pajamas replacing the stressful commute to the oppressive cubicle or windowless office, at the end of the day, high quality work still has to get done.
 What is the most important skill we need to develop to stay focused on work?

 Taking breaks is essential regardless of where we work or what we do.
 Working from home provides the opportunity to control that time.
 Think of these as your water cooler breaks: